 Steer clear of language like “Begin This Journey With Me” or “Explore Client Memories” as your guiding navigation.
 Use clear, strong language that is easy to understand and straightforward.
 Opt for phrases like “View Galleries” or “My Process” that will also translate easily.

-5. Check Your Website Metrics And SEO Keywords
+5. Check Your Photography Website Metrics And SEO Keywords

 As your business continues to grow, stay up-to-date on how your website is performing.
 Two analytics tools that will help you understand how your website is doing are Google Analytics and Google Search Console.
 Both of these tools are free and offer in-depth data analytics about your site traffic, website performance, your visitors, and top-performing pages.